-Throughout Spider-Man, we see no shortage of disconnected students (thank you Flash and Kong) but, if the above panels are anything to go by, Midtown High clearly has a scarcity of lecturers, and have resorted to borrowing them wholesale from the movies!
+Throughout Spider-Man, we see no shortage of disconnected students, but, if the above panels are anything to go by, Midtown High clearly has a scarcity of lecturers, and have resorted to borrowing them wholesale from the movies!

 3. Teenage Romance